 - What are the eligibility requirements to be a part of the Choices program?

 - Must have a high school diploma or have passed a high school equivalency exam (GED,HiSet)

 - Must be a U.S. citizen or registered Permanent Resident (green card)

 - Must qualify for the Financial Aid funding by meeting eligibility requirements (low-income)- determined by filing the FAFSA application

 - Most low-income or single parents (those receiving TAFDC, MassHealth, SSI, SNAP or other subsidies) should qualify for funding through federal and state grants.
-Choices will assist applicants in applying for these grants.
+Choices can assist applicants in navigating the processes for applying for these grants.
 If a student is not eligible for financial aid, the Choices program does not cover payment for tuition and fees.

 - After contacting Choices, a potential student will be invited to attend an assessment session.